 Further to the South African content material held in this collection illustrates the personal lives of Margaret and her close family, demonstrating their interests and provides information about the Clarks factory at the turn of the twentieth century, the activities of various family members and friends as well as commenting on local, national and international events at this time.

 Completed in May 2018 the Gillett collection has drawn interest from researchers across the country, including the project team behind the Emily Hobhouse letters project.
-This project includes a touring exhibition that will be hosted by the Alfred Gillett Trust Monday to Friday from 1st-23rd October 2019.
-Please see our What’s On page for further details.
+This project concluded with a touring exhibition that was hosted by the Alfred Gillett Trust in October 2019.